danc86/mkinitrd/README.markdown

       mdadm.conf (copied from the live filesystem)
     * lvm2's autodetection features are used
-* If something goes wrong, you get a bash shell (and an opportunity to fix it): this initrd is not suitable for noobs :-)
+* If something goes wrong, you get a bash shell (and an opportunity to fix it): this initramfs image is not suitable for noobs :-)